jsectrl/habit-tracker/README.md

 # App Functionality

+## Habit Clock-Functionality

+[ ] Implement dynamic routes for each habit based on their slug.
+[ ] Display Habit data and style the page.
+[ ] Allow the time spent to be sent back to Django.
-[ ] Allow user to click on a Habit and display the clock-based tracker.
+[ ] Allow user to edit any of the Habits fields.
+[ ] Implement clock-based tracker.

+## Data Analysis

 [ ] Allow user to see Habit/Objective statistics.

 # Styling